 You will want to find a pastor who not only aligns with your theology but is also a good personality fit.

-If the pastor is WAY dynamic and you like a lower-key, more instructional pastor then you may want to look at another church.
+If the pastor is WAY dynamic and you like a lower-key, more instructional-type pastor then you may want to look at another church.

-One way you can determine this before visiting is, as we mentioned earlier, visiting their website and look to see if the church has their sermons online, either by video or audio.
-Then you can see if the pastor has the teaching style AND, more importantly, CONTENT you are looking for. (see Ephesians 2:19-20)
+One way you can determine this before visiting is, as we mentioned earlier, visiting their website and looking to see if the church has its sermons online, either by video or audio.
+Then you can see if the pastor has the teaching style AND, more importantly, the CONTENT you are looking for. (see Ephesians 2:19-20)